dijkstracula/solvent/paper/report.md

 checkers: under Curry-Howard, a type variable corresponds to quantifying over propositions in constructive logic[@TaPL].
 In that way, the reading of this a polymorphic type is: `for all propositions T, the proposition List(T) holds`.
-Meanwhile, the encoding schemes for symbolically abstracting states into statesets such as BDDs and subsets of first-order logic, typically eschew quantifiers altogether.

 Generally, therefore, reasoning about inductive data structures, something trivial for a typechecker, can cause a model checker to wander into the realm of undecidability.
+The encoding schemes for symbolically abstracting states into statesets such as BDDs and subsets of first-order logic, typically eschew quantifiers altogether.
 Either users are therefore forced to either give up full automation in their models[@Dafny], or model checker implementers are required to add new axioms on a per-data structure basis[@LinkedListVerification] or hope that their system's heuristics[@TriggerSelection] will not cause verification to spiral out of control.

 ## Unifying the two approaches with logically-qualified types